ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 > - **Durable, portable backups in GCS**
 > - A decoupled architecture where Snowflake is the warehouse and transformation engine, while GCS provides raw ingestion and long-term durability.

-This project implements a modern ELT pipeline that extracts daily artist insights from the Spotify API, stores raw JSON in GCS, transforms data in Snowflake using dbt, and exposes insights through a Streamlit dashboard.
+This project implements a modern ELT pipeline that extracts daily artist insights from the Spotify API, stores raw JSON in GCS, transforms data in Snowflake using dbt, and exposes curated analytical insights through an interactive Streamlit application that queries Gold-layer datasets directly from Snowflake.

 The pipeline includes: